 See 7 More options

-The stock market in the U.S. first started in the late 1700s when a group of merchants got together to buy and sell shares and bonds.
+The US Stock Market is first started in the late 1700s when a group of merchants got together to buy and sell shares and bonds.
 They made the Buttonwood Tree Agreement which is the basis of the New York Stock Exchange (NYSE), the largest stock exchange in America.
 However, the first stock exchange in the U.S. was the Philadelphia Stock Exchange, established in 1790.
 For almost two centuries, these two were the major stock exchanges in the U.S., until trading began on NASDAQ in 1972.

 Over the years, more market indices were created, and stock market trading moved from physical format to computerised format.
 The stock market evolves continuously over the next few decades, and it took centuries to create the current modern-day market.
 Though trading started off with shares and bonds, multiple other financial instruments also trade on the U.S. stock market today.